paganilab/DellaChiara_et_al_2021/README.md

 - [ChIP-seq data](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-8416/)

-All the data used to produced the genomic overview present in the paper are available at our genomic we browser:
+All the data used to produced the genomic overview present in the paper are available at our genomic web browser:

 > https://ifom.eu/bioinformatics/hepic